woss/ipwb/README.rst

 InterPlanetary Wayback primarily consists of two scripts:

 - **ipwb/indexer.py** - takes the path to a WARC input, extracts the HTTP headers, HTTP payload (response body), and relevant parts of the WARC response header from the WARC specified.
-Creates temp files of these.
-Pushes temp files into IPFS using a locally running ipfs daemon.
+Creates bytes string representations of these.
+Pushes byte strings into IPFS using a locally running ipfs daemon.
 Creates a `CDXJ`_ file with this metadata for `replay.py`.
 - **ipwb/replay.py** - a very rudimentary replay script to resolve fetches for IPFS-content for on-demand replay in the browser.
 Plagued with `zombies`_.
 A placeholder until we get more familiar with modifying the `pywb`_ codebase for a truer replay system.

 .. image:: https://raw.githubusercontent.com/oduwsdl/ipwb/master/docs/diagram_72.png